BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 **SPECIAL RULES**

 Ancient Enemies (Dwarf), Ancient Enemies (Elf).
- Oblivious to Pain â€” *Driven into a frenzy by the spilling of the enemy's blood, Gundabad Berserkers pay little to no attention to the pain that is inflicted upon them.*
+ Oblivious to Pain — *Driven into a frenzy by the spilling of the enemy's blood, Gundabad Berserkers pay little to no attention to the pain that is inflicted upon them.*

 *Sprinting ahead of the Orcs brought forth from Gundabad are the Gundabad Berserkers.
 Wilder and more feral than other breeds of Orc, Gundabad Berserkers are creatures of heaving muscle and snarling malice, hardened killers with a monstrous craving for flesh, making them ideal companions for Bolg.*
  ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image170.jpeg){width="5.906944444444444in" Every time a Gundabad Berserker suffers a Wound, roll a D6.
 On a roll of a 6 (or a 5+, if the Banner of Angmar on Azog's Signal Tower is on the battlefield and manned), the Wound is ignored exactly as if a point of Fate had been spent.
 This is not cumulative with other special rules that confer the same effect.